jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.23 OlympicFilter

-Performs an olympic smoothing filter on an image..
+Performs an olympic smoothing filter on an image.

 *Parameters*: